Crispy Chinese salt and pepper chicken wings recipe

 (10)

-With a light and crispy batter made from cornflour and egg whites, seasoned with salt, pepper, garlic and chilli, it’s impossible to have only a few.
-And you really don’t need to spend money on a Chinese takeaway when you find out how quick and easy this salt and pepper chicken recipe is.
-You also don’t need many ingredients – rummage through your store cupboard and fridge and I am sure you will find all you need including garlic and eggs.
-Meanwhile, chicken wings are widely available in supermarkets and they’re good value for money, too.
-Winner winner chicken dinner…
+With a light, crispy coating of cornflour and egg white, seasoned with salt, white pepper, garlic and chilli, it’s impossible to stop at a few.
+You don’t need a takeaway and you don’t need many ingredients, just a rummage through the store cupboard and fridge.
+Chicken wings are widely available and good value too.
+Winner winner chicken dinner.

 Crispy salt and pepper chicken wings with green chill garnish